JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 The follow-up questions are:

-- Did you plan for this in your application?
+- Did you plan this in your application?
 - Are you using **environment variables** for managing your variables and secrets?
-- Does you application framework support this kind of dynamic updates to configuration files?
+- Does your application framework support this kind of dynamic updates to configuration files?

 [Environment variables](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-configuration-options#enable-and-disable-auto-rotation:~:text=Use%20the%20Kubernetes%20Secret%20for%20an%20environment%20variable)
 are tricky in the sense that they don't update while the process is running